When installing a glass balustrade in your or your client’s home, adhering to UK building regulations is vital.

 Height Requirements:

-• Family Homes (external): For outdoor areas like balconies or stairs, the minimum height is 1100mm.
-This additional height accounts for external factors like wind and uneven surfaces, which increase the risk of falls.
+- Family Homes (external): For outdoor areas like balconies or stairs, the balustrade height must be at least 1100mm.
+This added height compensates for external factors, such as wind and uneven surfaces, that increase the risk of falls.

 Strength and Spacing: